17860421876/rxf1.github.io/README.md

  </div>

  ## Test result
- The results obtained from testing were based on the models proposed in a1, a2 and a3, while b1, b2 and b3 represent the results obtained from the baseline models.
+ The results obtained from testing were based on the models proposed in a and c, while b and d represent the results obtained from the baseline models.
 The SID dataset was employed for experimentation.

  <div align="center">
 <img src="https://github.com/17860421876/rxf1.github.io/blob/main/giajinde%20yolov8/jieguo1.png" width="450px">